Last modified on September 2023

 The COVID-19 outbreak that is far from subsiding in India, proves to be of extra danger to pregnant women.
 The second wave of coronavirus disease that is ravaging the country currently is not only affecting the elderly with comorbidities but also kids, teenagers and younger people with no comorbidities.
 One among the high-risk groups are pregnant ladies.
 According to the Centers for Disease Control and Prevention, pregnant women are at higher risk in developing respiratory issues than women who aren’t conceived.
 This can be aggravated if the pregnant woman has underlying conditions like hypertension, cholesterol and diabetes.
 They are more likely to be put on a ventilator.
 Hence it is necessary to take precautions such as staying indoors, double masking, and sanitising your surroundings frequently if you detect early signs of pregnancy.

 This medical condition is quite rare and occurs when the egg does not attach to the uterine wall.
 Instead, it attaches itself elsewhere, like the cervix, fallopian tubes, or even the abdominal cavity.
 Essentially, the fertilized egg attaches itself outside of the uterus.

 Since an egg cannot grow outside of the uterus, this can become potentially life-threatening if it goes unaddressed.
 The growth can cause damage to other organs and may result in copious bleeding.

 Symptoms of an ectopic pregnancy are important to identify early on so that immediate medical attention can be provided.
-The signs and symptoms are:
+The signs and symptoms of early pregnancy are: